bbauska/W3Cx-3of5/README.md

 <!------------------------------------------------------------------------------------------------>
 <p align="center" width="100%">
 <img src="./images/image116.jpeg?raw=true"
   width="50%"
-   alt="JavaScript debugging console view." />
+  alt="JavaScript debugging using the dev tool console." />
 </p>

 It is also possible to use the "real dev. tool console", and for this I recommend running the application in a single window, not in the JS Bin editor.
 Press the black arrow on the top right of the output window - this will render the page as a standalone Web page, then press *F12*.
 You should see: